 - May Lead to Fatigue

 Excess usage (inhalation) of this essential oil may lead to fatigue.
-It may cause insomnia when used in higher quantities.
+It may cause insomniai XA common sleep disorder often caused due to medical or psychological conditions that lead to difficulty in falling and staying asleep. when used in higher quantities.
 Hence, limit its usage.
 Dilute and use it.
 Stop use if you experience adverse effects.

 The benefits of PanAway essential oil are numerous.
 It is known for its anti-bacterial, anti-inflammatory, and antiseptic properties.
-This essential oil blend relieves chronic pain, helps manage headaches, and combats inflammation.
+This essential oil blend supports chronic pain relief and inflammation reduction and helps manage headaches.
 It promotes digestion, boosts immunity, and reduces anxiety.
-The peppermint oil in this oil blend helps in easing menstrual cramps.
+The peppermint oil in this oil blend also helps in easing menstrual cramps.
+This makes it a great option in promoting and maintaining overall wellness.
 It can also be used as a massage oil, deodorizer, room cleanser, and bath oil.
 Although safe, the oil may trigger skin inflammation and fatigue in a few.
 Hence, caution is advised.

 Frequently Asked Questions